GA-NIFS: Powerful and frequent outflows in moderate-luminosity active galactic nuclei at $z\sim3-6$

-Therefore, we exclude all of the \cite{Genzel2014} targets present in \cite{Fiore2017}.
-We exclude the outflows in the radio-loud QSOs from \cite{Vayner2021b}, since they are obtained with a method which cannot be re-scaled to the one used in this work.
-For the same reason, we also do not employ the outflow measurements for the target in \cite{Vayner2024a} obtained with NIRSpec data, but we instead keep the outflow properties for the same target presented in the original \cite{Vayner2021a} work (re-calculated as explained before).
-We do not include the $z\sim4$ AGN outflow from \cite{Suh2025} since the assumed electron density, needed to re-scale the outflow mass by the electron density value assumed in our work, is not provided.
+Therefore, we excluded all of the \cite{Genzel2014} targets present in \cite{Fiore2017}.
+We excluded the outflows in the radio-loud QSOs from \cite{Vayner2021b}, since they are obtained with a method which cannot be re-scaled to the one used in this work.
+For the same reason, we also did not employ the outflow measurements for the target in \cite{Vayner2024a} obtained with NIRSpec data, but we instead kept the outflow properties for the same target presented in the original \cite{Vayner2021a} work (re-calculated as explained before).
+We did not include the $z\sim4$ AGN outflow from \cite{Suh2025} since the assumed electron density, needed to re-scale the outflow mass by the electron density value assumed in our work, is not provided.